reneaas/classes_in_cpp/README.md

   ./main.out
 ```

-Notice how we replaced writing out all .cpp files explicitly by replacing them with $(wildcard *.cpp).
+Notice how we replaced writing out all .cpp files explicitly by $(wildcard *.cpp).
 This tells the compiler to search for all files that ends with .cpp and compile them.
 To compile and execute the code, you simply write "make all" as usual.

 #### That's it!
 A small hands-on tutorial on how to write a class that implements the trapezoidal rule in C++.